luciopaiva/redis-nodejs-test/experiments/sorted-set-of-byte-arrays/README.md

 replica 3 | 8
 ```

-Considerably lower, definitely scaled well.
-The shard #2 had higher CPU usage due to the fact that it stores the sorted set slot and, as we've seen in other tests, sorted sets use a lot of CPU.
+CPUs are considerably lower since the load was spread across the shards - definitely scaled well.
+Shard #2 had higher CPU usage due to the fact that it stored the sorted set slot and, as we've seen in other tests, sorted sets use a lot of CPU.

 Now we are finally able to scale to 300k items per second, number we couldn't achieve in single-shard mode.
 To run 37.5k items/sec per writer, I had to increase Node.js' stack size.
 That's how I ran it: